Catfish from Farm to Table

 How Long Should You Marinate Catfish?

 Catfish absorbs marinades rapidly.
-Marinate the fish only 2 to 4 hours in the refrigerator.
-It’s safe to store purchased vacuum-packaged marinated catfish for 1 to 2 days before cooking.
+Marinate the fish only two to four hours in the refrigerator.
+It’s safe to store purchased vacuum-packaged marinated catfish for one to two days before cooking.
 Boil used marinade before brushing on cooked catfish and discard any uncooked leftover marinade.

 Safe Cooking

-All catfish should reach a safe minimum internal temperature of 145 °F as measured with a food thermometer before removing the meat from the heat source.
+All catfish should reach a safe minimum internal temperature of 145 degrees F as measured with a food thermometer before removing the meat from the heat source.

 Approximate Catfish Cooking Times